onstriqui/GenAside/README.md

 # GenAside

 GenAside is an application that aims to help people identify and find alternatives to brands that supports the Palestinian occupation.
-It aims at providing detailed information on how these brands exactly support israel, and the effect of the boycott on these companies.
+It aims at providing detailed information on how these brands exactly support Israel, and the effect of the boycott on these companies.

 ## Table of Contents